 Healthy ATL Eats: Gusto!

-Gusto!: This fast-casual Atlanta original is an absolute star in terms of fast and affordable, yet incredibly healthy meals.
-The restaurant serves up food Chipotle-style (but without the threat of E. coli – kidding…sort of) in an assembly line that allows for quick service.
-Diners create a bowl or flatbread with a base, protein choice and a pre-selected “gusto”, or combination of vegetables, garnishes, and sauce.
+Gusto!: This fast-casual Atlanta original from Nate Hybl is a star in terms of fast and affordable yet incredibly healthy meals.
+The restaurant serves up food Chipotle-style in an assembly line that allows for quick service.
+Diners create a bowl or flatbread with a base, protein choice and a pre-selected “gusto,” or combination of vegetables, garnishes, and sauce.
 The menu options are simple, but every ingredient is fresh and flavorful, and the gustos, all of which are inspired by international cuisines, meld together perfectly.
 In the mood for Tex-Mex?
 Go for the Chipotle Mango Avocado gusto.
 Or if you’re one of those folks who could dip absolutely anything in hummus, the Tahini Cucumber Feta is the Mediterranean-inspired fix you’ll love.
-Expect plenty of gluten-free options, too!Continue to 6 of 11 below.
+Expect plenty of gluten-free options, too!Continue to 6 of 13 below.

 Healthy ATL Eats: Urban Pl8

-Urban Pl8: Though the Paleo lifestyle is often controversial and misunderstood, Chef Betsy Pitts of Urban Pl8 is a total convert, and founded Urban Pl8 originally to bring healthy, high quality, locally sourced food at affordable prices to Atlantans.
-But after starting a Crossfit regimen and embracing Paleo (which basically means eating the same foods as our ancestors, largely meat and produce, sans grains, dairy, and sugar), she made her menu Paleo-friendly.
+Urban Pl8: Though the paleo lifestyle is often controversial and misunderstood, Chef Betsy Pitts of Urban Pl8 is a total convert and founded Urban Pl8 to bring healthy, high quality, locally sourced food at affordable prices to Atlantans.
+But after starting a Crossfit regimen and embracing paleo (which basically means eating the same foods as our ancestors, largely meat and produce, sans grains, dairy and sugar), she made her menu paleo-friendly.
 Though Urban Pl8 was a food delivery service for a good number of years, it is finally getting a brick and mortar location at Krog Street Market (across from Yalla!).
-And it isn’t just Paleo devotees who can enjoy the delicious, healthy offerings: Urban Pl8’s daily specials like Asian Beef Salas, Grilled Chicken Tagine, and the weekend brunch special of Paleo hash would be devoured by any modern human.Continue to 7 of 11 below.
+And it isn’t just paleo devotees who can enjoy the delicious, healthy offerings: Urban Pl8’s daily specials like Asian Beef Salas, Grilled Chicken Tagine and the weekend brunch special of Paleo hash would be devoured by any modern human.Continue to 7 of 13 below.

 Healthy ATL Eats: Naanstop